oscarwyx/quiz-app/README.md

 * How to code header and paragraph.
 * How to add link.
 * How to add image.
-* How to add table.
+* How to add table & list.
 * How to change the style of body/header/paragraph for color,font-size.
 * I make a easy webpage about my car.
 Here is the:[link to my webpage code](https://github.com/oscarwyx/oscarwyx.github.io/blob/main/oscarwebpage.html)
 ### TypeScript learning